Local H-Principles for Partial Holomorphic Relations: Applications

 \section{Applications}

-In this section we provide some examples of partial holomorphic relations in which we can apply the main Theorems of this article to prove some holomorphic $h$--principles over germs (or find homotopies of formal solutions that joins a formal solution with a holonomic one).
-The strategy will always be the same: consider a geometrical problem and write it in terms of sections of a vector bundle.
-Then, check if the corresponding partial holomorphic relation satisfies the conditions of the main theorems, in particular we will always show that the relation is thick (see Definition \ref{Definition: THR}).
+In this section we provide some examples of holomorphic partial differential relations in which we can apply the Theorems proven in this article to obtain some holomorphic $h$--principles over germs (or to find homotopies of formal solutions that join a formal solution with a holonomic one).
+The strategy will always be the same: consider a geometrical problem and express it in terms of sections of a vector bundle.
+Then, check if the corresponding holomorphic partial differential relation satisfies the conditions of the Theorems, in particular we will always show that the relations are thick (see Definition \ref{Definition: THR}).

-We will start reviewing the case of maps of fiberwise maximal rank, a partial holomorphic relation in which it is known that they satisfy one version of Theorem \ref{Theorem: Main Theorem for arbitrary type Stein manifolds.
-Version that preserves holonomy in proper sets.} (see Theorem 1.4 in \cite{ForstericSlapar} and Theorem 8.43 and remark 8.44 in \cite{EliCie}).
-Here we will rewrite this problem in the terms of this article and give an $h$--principle for germs of maps of maximal rank.
+We will start by reviewing the case of maps of fiberwise maximal rank, a holomorphic partial differential relation in which it is known that a version of Theorem \ref{Theorem: Theorem for arbitrary type Stein manifolds.
+Version that preserves holonomy in proper sets.} is satisfied (see Theorem 1.4 in \cite{ForstericSlapar} and Theorem 8.43 and Remark 8.44 in \cite{EliCie}).
+Here we will rewrite this problem in our terms and give an $h$--principle for germs of maps of maximal rank.

 After that we will study the complex analogue of smooth topologically stable structures, i.e. the complexified versions of contact, even contact, Engel and symplectic structures.
-The case of complex contact structures is at the same situation as the one in maps of maximal rank (see Theorems 1.2 and 6.1 in \cite{Forstneric2020}) and we will proceed in the same fasion as before.
-The rest of the cases are instead completely new as far as the authors know.
+The case of complex contact structures is at the same situation as the one of maps of maximal rank (see Theorems 1.2 and 6.1 in \cite{Forstneric2020}) and we will proceed in the same way.
+The rest of the cases are completely new to the best of our knowledge.